denten-books/plain-text/main.md

 snapshots and examplary devlces as illustrations that move us roughly from tail end of the Gutenberg galaxy into the present age:

-A. **Removable storage media and automation, 1725-1964**.
-Goldberg Controller.
+#### Removable storage media and automation, 1725-1964.[ln2-loom]

-"You must acknowledge that this is readable without special training," reads the schematic illustration to a Goldberg's 1911 patent for a "controller."
+"You must acknowledge that this is readable without special training," reads the schematic illustration to a Goldberg's 1911 patent, simply titled "Controller."
 "My invention relates to all controllers," Goldberg writes.
 "The object of the invention is to provide a mechanism operable by a control sheet which is legible to every person having sufficient education to enable him to read.
 To illustrate my invention, I produce a control sheet in which the control characters are in the form of the letters of the ordinary English alphabet [@goldberg_controller_1915]."
-Goldberg invention involves a perforated "control sheet in which the control characters are in the form of ordinary language."
+Goldberg's invention involves a perforated "control sheet in which the control characters are in the form of ordinary language."
 Rather than using ticker tape, Goldberg's perforations form letters.
 In Goldberg's control sheets, the language of machines and the language of humans coincide.

+[ln2-loom]: These dates, as is usually the case with periodization, are somewhat arbitrary.
+I suggest 1725 as inaugural date when the French textile worker Basile Bouchon used "drill paper" to automate industrial drawlooms [@koetsier_prehistory_2001, 593-595; @randell_history_2003].
+The inaugural honors could also go to the brothers Banū Mūsā, 9th century automata inventors from Baghdad; to Jacques De Vaucanson, who delighted the public with his life-like mechanisms in mid 18th century [@riskin_defecating_2003]; or to Joseph Charles Marie Jacquard who improved upon and popularized Boucon's looms on an industrial scale around the same time.

 ![Goldberg's Control Cards, @goldberg_controller_1915.](images/control-2.png "@goldberg1911")

-The invention never caught on, but the patent makes it clear that Goldberg, among others, was aware of the problem: the mechanization of type, automation, and remote control required specialized training.
+The Controller never caught on, but the patent makes it clear that Goldberg, among others, was aware of the problem: the mechanization of type, automation, and remote control required specialized training.
 With the advent of the automated telegraph, content meant for people was now being intermixed with